Rick Baldwin

 Richard Allen Baldwin (June 10, 1955 – June 12, 1997) was an American racing driver who competed on the NASCAR circuit.
 He ran a few races each season between 1983 and 1985, running his self-owned Dodge Mirada and Chrysler Imperial.

 On June 14, 1986, Baldwin was substituting for the injured Buddy Arrington at the Miller American 400 at Michigan International Speedway, part of the NASCAR Winston Cup Series.
-During qualifying, Baldwin spun and hit the wall, driver's side first, between turns one and two.
-The protective window netting may have failed to prevent his head from striking the wall during the impact, resulting in massive head injuries.
+During qualifying, Baldwin spun and hit the wall, driver's side first, between turns one and two, resulting in massive head injuries.